Career perspectives

 Start a business

 Do you have a great business idea?
 At the University of Twente, you can turn it into reality!
 At UT, we highly encourage entrepreneurship.
-In fact, UT has been voted the most entrepreneurial university in the Netherlands four times in a row.
-We have a unique approach of putting scientific knowledge to practical use and turning our expertise and yours into solutions that people and society actually need.
-As a catalyst for meaningful entrepreneurship, we offer you the Novel-T foundation and the start-up hub on campus.
+In fact, with over 1,000 start-ups to its name, UT is recognised as one of the most entrepreneurial universities in the Netherlands.
+Did you know that big international companies like Booking.com and Just Eat Takeaway were once founded by students of UT?
+We are keen to put your scientific knowledge to practical use in solutions that people and society need.
+Your innovative ideas, creativity and the courage to put in the extra mile will be rewarded.
+As a catalyst for meaningful entrepreneurship, we offer you the Novel-T foundation and their start-up hub Incubase on campus.

 Chat offline (info)